Smart Questions to Ask a Real Estate Agent

 16. Will You Be Representing Me at The Home Inspection?

 There is a percentage of real estate agents that try to get away with doing as little as possible during a real estate transaction.
 The home inspection is a milestone your real estate agent should be attending.
 They will be there to observe and listen.
 The inspection is for the buyer’s benefit.
 However, that doesn’t mean your agent shouldn’t be there.

-Home inspectors and buyer’s quite often exaggerate home inspection issues.
+Home inspectors and buyer’s quite often exaggerating home inspection issues are not unusual.
 What’s said in person by a home inspector is quite often different than what is put in the paper.
 The home inspection report can be a big CYA that makes every minor issue look like the house is a lemon.

 Proper representation means understanding how big or small the issues are.

 17. How Much Do I Have to Disclose to Buyers?